nonoesp/DynamoExtensions_Recharge2017/Docs/ViewExtensionNotes.md

     The next step is to define what type of user interface we want to create.
 For this first example we are going to keep it very simple and implement a new pop-up window that can be launched from the Dynamo menu.
 There are 3 steps to this section but we will start by defining the appearance of the window in an `xaml` file.
 If you are new to `xaml` it is an XML-based markup language developed by Microsoft.
 There is a ton of documentation online and it is very common when working with Wpf.

     There are multiple ways to develop a design using `xaml`.
-You can textually define the aesthetic/behavior, use a `xaml` designer for a more physical approach, or a combination of both.
+You can textually define the aesthetic/behavior, use a `xaml` designer for a more physical approach, or a combination of both. </br>

+    `RechargeWindow.xaml`

     ```xaml
     <Window x:Class="RechargeViewExtension.SampleWindow"